-As of March 31, 2014, we owned a diversified portfolio of 71 investments in 68 companies representing a wide range of industries.
+As of June 30, 2014, we owned a diversified portfolio of 86 investments in 80 companies representing a wide range of industries.
 We believe that this diversity adds to the structural protection of the portfolio, revenue sources, income, cash flows and dividends.
 The portfolio included the following:

-• 69 debt investments in 66 private-placement portfolio companies with an aggregate fair value of approximately\$139.7 million and a cost basis of approximately \$139.0 million.
-The private placement portfolio had a weighted average annual effective yield of approximately 7.2% and 96.1% of the investments were secured by first priority liens.
-Further, 93.2% of the private placement investments contain variable rates though a majority of the investments with variable rates are subject to contractual minimum LIBOR interest rates between 100 and 150 basis points.

-- Debt investments in 2 LMM portfolio companies with an aggregate fair value and cost basis of approximately\$1.5 million.
-The LMM investments had a weighted average annual effective yield of approximately 15.0% and both of the investments were secured by first priority liens. - Overall, our investment portfolio had a weighted average effective yield of approximately7.3%, and 96.1% of the investments were secured by first-priority liens
+- 81 debt investments in 77 private-placement portfolio companies with an aggregate fair value of approximately\$245.3 million and a cost basis of approximately \$244.5 million.
+The private placement portfolio had a weighted average annual effective yield of approximately7.0% and 90.5% of the investments were secured by first priority liens.
+Further, 93.7% of the private placement investments contain variable rates though a majority of the investments with variable rates are subject to contractual minimum LIBOR interest rates between 100 and 150 basis points. - 4 debt investments in 3 LMM portfolio companies with an aggregate fair value and cost basis of approximately\$2.8 million.
+The LMM investments had a weighted average annual effective yield of approximately 12.1%, and the investments were secured by first priority liens. - 1 equity investment in 1 LMM portfolio company with an aggregate fair value and cost basis of \$670,000 - Overall, our investment portfolio had a weighted average effective yield of approximately7.1%, and 90.3% of the investments were secured by first-priority liens

-As of March 31, 2014, 100% of the portfolio was performing at or significantly exceeding our expectations and none of our investments were in default.
-For those investments in which S&P credit ratings are available, approximately 55% of the portfolio, the portfolio had a weighted average effective credit rating of B.
+As of June 30, 2014, the portfolio was generally performing at or above our expectations and none of our investments were in default.
+For those investments in which S&P credit ratings are available, approximately 58% of the portfolio at fair value, the portfolio had a weighted average effective credit rating of B.

 We utilize a rating system developed by our Sub-Adviser to rate the performance of each LMM portfolio company.
 The investment rating system takes into consideration various factors, including, but not limited to, each investment's expected level of returns, collectability, comparisons to competitors and other industry participants, and the portfolio company's future outlook.

-Investment Rating 1 represents a LMM portfolio company that is performing in a manner which significantly exceeds expectations.
-Investment Rating 2 represents a LMM portfolio company that is generally performing in accordance with expectations and for which there is no indication of a decline in value.
-Investment Rating 4 represents a LMM portfolio company that is underperforming expectations, requiring increased monitoring and scrutiny by us.
-Investment Rating 5 represents a LMM portfolio company that is significantly underperforming, requiring heightened levels of monitoring and scrutiny by us and involves the recognition of significant unrealized depreciation on such investment.
+- Investment Rating 1 represents a LMM portfolio company that is performing in a manner which significantly exceeds expectations. - Investment Rating 2 represents a LMM portfolio company that, in general, is performing above expectations. - Investment Rating 3 represents a LMM portfolio company that is generally performing in accordance with expectations and for which there is no indication of a decline in value. - Investment Rating 4 represents a LMM portfolio company that is underperforming expectations, requiring increased monitoring and scrutiny by - Investment Rating 5 represents a LMM portfolio company that is significantly underperforming, requiring heightened levels of monitoring and scrutiny by us and involves the recognition of significant unrealized depreciation on such investment.

 For investments with a 4 or 5 rating, there is significant doubt regarding our ability to fully recover the principal amount due.
-All new LMM portfolio investments receive an initial Investment Rating 3.
+All new LMM portfolio investments receive an initial Investment Rating 3, and the cost of the investment is generally considered to be the fair value.

-The following table shows the distribution of our LMM portfolio investments on the 1 to 5 investment rating scale at fair value as of March 31, 2014 and December 31, 2013 (dollars in thousands):
+The following table shows the distribution of our LMM portfolio investments on the 1 to 5 investment rating scale at fair value as of une 30, 2014 and December 31, 2013 (dollars in thousands):

-March 31, 2014 December 31, 2013
+June 30, 2014 December 31, 2013

-Investment Rating Inves tments at Fair Value Percentage of Total Portfolio Invest ments at Fair Value Percentage of Total Portfolio
+Investment Rating Investments at Fair Value Percentage of Total Portfolio Investments at Fair Value Percentage of Total Portfolio

-1 \$ 750 50.0 % \$ 750 50.0 %
+1 \$ \$ 750 50.0 %

-2 750 50.0 % 750 50.0 %
+2 1,500 54.3 % 750 50.0 %

-3
+3 1,260 45.7 %

 4

 5

-Totals \$ 1,500 100.0% \$ 1,500 100.0%
+Totals \$ 2,760 100.0% \$ 1,500 100.0%